vasily-kartashov/vasily-kartashov.github.io/_posts/2016-06-30-codility-lessions-in-bash.md

 At this point I have to admin I don't commit nearly as many syntactic errors as before.
 So let's keep going and see where it's gonna take me.

 I spent quite some time understanding the [next exercise](https://codility.com/programmers/task/number_of_disc_intersections/) but decided to cheat a bit and take [someone else's solution](http://www.lucainvernizzi.net/blog/2014/11/21/codility-beta-challenge-number-of-disc-intersections/).
-Interestingly bash really shined in this exercise.
+Interestingly bash really excelled in this exercise.
 The complete solution is not much longer than Luca's python code.
 Learnings are numerous.
 Firstly, you can pipe the loops into construct thus avoiding storage.
-Secondly, pipes operate with their own namespace so assigning outer  variable from within piped code is horribly complex.
+Secondly, pipes operate with their own namespace so assigning an outer variable from within piped code is horribly complex.
 Thirdly, once in pipes, stay in pipes.
-Still don't know how to reference input array `$@` from arithmetic context `(( ))`, will have to explore it later.
+Still, I don't know how to reference input array `$@` from arithmetic context `(( ))`, will have to explore it later.

 ```bash
 function discint {